 range(min, max) belong in some "helpers" directory, sometimes it might get blurry.
 Strings formatting might be your custom implementation or wrapper around built-in

 Intl.
 It's up to you what approach makes more sense to you.

 In DDD, the Infrastructure Layer is responsible for communication between layers, providing persistence options, implementing repositories, or communicating with external systems.
-In the grand scheme of things, it's not much different from how we use it in EFA.
+It's not that much different from how we use it in EFA in the grand scheme of things.

 Subdomains are where the majority of the project code is.
 At the highest level, each subdomain defines its exports.
 Typically, for the component-based framework, those exports are going to be container components.
 The code on which those container components depend is placed in the appropriate directories down the tree.
 This structure clearly shows what is a public API of the domain (container components) and what is private and subject to change (api/components/hooks/types).

 Nothing outside the subdomain should import this code.
 Container components should depend only on their subdomain and no other.
 Each subdomain provides high-level, reusable, and self-containing building blocks for the Application Layer.
 It's essential not to make too many assumptions about how Application Layer is consuming container components.